Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/index.rst

       :link: manual
       :link-type: doc

-      Design your own test cases using a full control over the test case creation process.
+      Design your own test cases using a full control over the test case creation process and explore them in the playground.

-   .. grid-item-card:: Manual Tests for Consistency Across Models
+   .. grid-item-card:: Import Existing Datasets
-      :link: consistency
+      :link: import
       :link-type: doc

-      Create tests in the playground to compare responses of different models and ensure consistency across models.
+      Import existing test datasets from a JSONL or CSV file, obtained from another tool, like Giskard Open Source.

    .. grid-item-card:: Detect Security Vulnerabilities by Generating Synthetic Tests
       :link: security